Lesly St. Fleur

-Lesly St. Fleur (born 21 March 1989) is a Bahamian international football player, who plays as a striker for Jamaica National Premier League side Montego Bay United and the Bahamas national team.
+Lesly St. Fleur (born 21 March 1989) is a Bahamian international football player, who plays as a striker for BFA Senior League side Bears FC and is the all-time top goalscorer for the Bahamas national team.

 Club career

 St. Fleur was born in Haiti, and has played his club football for Bears FC in the Bahamas.
 He briefly played for Jamaican side Sporting Central Academy in 2011, but left them to return to the Bahamas in November 2011 while joint top goalscorer of the team.
 He then returned to Jamaica in 2012 to play for Montego Bay United.

 International career

 St. Fleur made his debut for the Bahamas in a September 2006 Caribbean Cup qualification match against the Cayman Islands and has, as of March 2016, earned a total of 12 caps, scoring 6 goals.
 He has represented his country in 7 FIFA World Cup qualification games.
 In a 2014 FIFA World Cup Qualifier in July 2011 the Bahamas beat Turks & Caicos Islands 6–0.
 Of the six goals scored by the national team, he scored an unbelievable five goals.
 This single match shot him to the top of the Bahamas' goal scoring charts with six goals.
 He has also represented the Bahamas in international beach soccer.